Skip to Content

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

 This Rocky Road Fudge has a rich, chocolate-y flavor that’s shared with roasted peanuts, a splash of vanilla, and soft, chewy marshmallows.
-This easy recipe comes together quickly and is perfect for the upcoming holidays.
-Serve this delicious fudge with milk, coffee, or hot chocolate.
+This easy recipe is quick to make and perfect for the holidays.

 plate of fudge